 So, what can you do to ensure your backups are truly resilient?
 Our new eBook, “How to Protect Your Backups from Ransomware,” provides a practical guide with five proven strategies:

 Ransomware is a constantly evolving threat, and your backup strategy must evolve with it.
 There’s no single checkbox that makes your backups ransomware-resilient.
-It’s the combination of features, strategy, and ongoing maintenance, including regular reviews of configurations, retention policies, and access controls, that ensures your business can recover quickly and completely.
+It’s the combination of features, strategy, and ongoing maintenance—such as regular reviews of configurations, retention policies, backup schedules, and access controls—that ensures your business can recover quickly and completely.

 Download our free eBook, “How to Protect Your Backups from Ransomware,” to get detailed guidance, practical examples, and best practices for MSPs and IT professionals.